 A rewrite theory (or Maude program) is a triple $\mathscr{R} = (\Sigma, E, R)$ where Σ is a signature that contains the program operators together with their type definition, E is a collection of (possibly conditional) Σ -equations (so that (Σ, E) is an equational theory) that models system states as terms of an algebraic data type (initial algebra), $\mathscr{T}{\Sigma/E}$, and R is a set of (possibly conditional) rewrite rules that define concurrent transitions between states.
-The equational theory E is generally decomposed as a disjoint union $E = E_0 \uplus Ax$, where the set E_0 consists of (conditional) equations and membership axioms (i.e., axioms that assert the type or sort of some terms) that are implicitly oriented from left to right as rewrite rules (and operationally used as simplification rules), and Ax is a set of commonly occurring algebraic axioms such as associativity, commutativity, and identity that are implicitly expressed as function attributes and are mainly used for Ax-matching (e.g., assuming a commutative binary operator , the term s(0) 0 matches within the term s(0) 0 modulo the commutativity of symbol with matching substitution s(x) = (x) + (x) + which yields the state $\langle 0, s(0) \rangle$.
-This is essentially done in Maude by first simplifying the input state t (with the equations E_0 modulo Ax) to its irreducible form $t{\downarrow E_0,Ax} = \langle s(0),0 \rangle$; then $t{\downarrow E_0,Ax}$ is rewritten into $t' = \langle p(s(0)), s(0) \rangle$ by applying the rewrite rule (1), and, finally, t' is also normalized with the equations E_0 (modulo Ax) to its irreducible form $t'{\downarrow E_0,Ax} = \langle 0,s(0) \rangle$ (by applying the third equation in E_0 to the subterm p(s(0)) of t').
-In symbols, a rewrite step $t \stackrel{r}{\longrightarrow}{\mathscr{R}} s$ consists of the rewrite sequence $t \stackrel{}{\longrightarrow}{E_0,Ax} (t{\downarrow E_0,Ax}) \stackrel{}{\longrightarrow}{\{r\},Ax} t' \stackrel{}{\longrightarrow}{E_0,Ax} (t'{\downarrow E_0,Ax})$, with $t'{\downarrow E_0,Ax} = s$, and denotes a transition (modulo E) from state t to state s via the rewrite rule t of t.
+The equational theory E is generally decomposed as a disjoint union $E = E_0 \oplus Ax$, where the set E_0 consists of (conditional) equations and membership axioms (i.e., axioms that assert the type or sort of some terms) that are implicitly oriented from left to right as rewrite rules (and operationally used as simplification rules), and Ax is a set of commonly occurring algebraic axioms such as associativity, commutativity, and identity that are implicitly expressed as function attributes and are mainly used for Ax-matching (e.g., assuming a commutative binary operator , the term s(0) 0 matches within the term X s(Y) modulo the commutativity of symbol with matching substitution $\{X/0, Y/0\}$.